Who do I contact if I want to help?

 Crab Feed tickets will be available for purchase online at our auction website hosted by Greater Giving.
 Dinner selections, pre-registration, sponsorship information and much more can be found at our auction website.
 Look for the link to our auction page on our website and in our Crab Feed Chronicles communications in the coming days.

 Last year, the Crab Feed sold out.
-This year, there are again only 350 tickets available.
 We want as many people as possible to participate, so don’t delay in getting your tickets and risk missing out on this wonderful event!

 Planning for this year’s Crab Feed is well underway.
 Since the beginning of the school year, the Crab Feed chairs have been meeting to discuss enhancements for this year’s event, secured a venue, determined a theme, and established chairs to head the various positions.
 It takes a team to help with this event!
 Be sure to read the weekly Crab Feed Chronicles sent out every Wednesday to stay up to date on auction information as well as stay informed of our on-going needs.
 Remember 5 of your 25 volunteer hours must go toward helping with a school fundraiser.